isomerpages/moe-rivervalleyhigh/_about-rv/School History.md

 included options for a new building with up-to-date teaching facilities and a performing arts centre.
 <br>
-<br>RV was presented a Singapore Quality Class by the Singapore Quality Award
+<br>RVHS was presented a Singapore Quality Class by the Singapore Quality
-Council.
+Award Council.
 We also won a Best Practice Award for Teaching and Learning (inaugural award).
 <br>
-<br>RV won the Thinking and Learning Culture National Award, Best Zone Award
+<br>RVHS won the Thinking and Learning Culture National Award, Best Zone Award
 and Most Improved Award.
 <br>
-<br>RV was awarded the Sustained Achievement Awards for Physical Fitness and
+<br>RVHS was awarded the Sustained Achievement Awards for Physical Fitness
-Uniformed Groups.</p>
+and Uniformed Groups.</p>
 </td>
 </tr>
 <tr>